-Some families who come to us for help are happy and are doing well, but have hit a snag or two and foresee the greater challenges on the horizon as they raise their “different kind of thinker.”
-They want guidance in understanding and supporting their gifted/2e child, and they may also decide to engage in therapy to strengthen and prepare their family for the years to come.
-Other families come to us in great distress, feeling like every day is a battle.
+Some who come to us for help are generally happy and are doing well, but have hit a snag or two and foresee the greater challenges on the horizon.
+They may be seeking guidance for themselves, or perhaps they are parents looking for help in understanding and supporting their gifted/2e child.
+Others come to us in great distress, feeling like every day is a battle.
 The constant stress and frustration is too much to take, and they are desperate for a positive change.

 Therese M. Zabarsky, ACSW